simonhmartin/genomics_general/README.md

 ___
 ## Distance matrix

 The script `distMat.py`	computes a distance matrix among all pairs of individuals.
-This can be computed either for the entire infput file or in windows, as in the popgenWindows script above.
+This can be computed either for the entire input file or in windows, as in the popgenWindows script above.
 This works for samples of any ploidy or mix of ploidies.
 For ploidy > 1, the pairwise diatance will be the average diatance among all haplotypes in the two individuals.

 #### Example Command